kevinzhuang01/srp_2025/_profiles/maria-camilamejia-garcia.md

   this, I have worked in several projects that have helped me develop skills to work on my own independent research and become creative with new ideas to solve real world problems with mathematics.
-research_experience: "1) I worked on a project to develop a Convolutional Neural Network to classify gene images into four experimental groups, using data augmentation and preprocessing to enhance model performance.
-From this project I got the publication
-  \"IFIT3 activation significantly contributes to HIV-1-associated neurodegenerative disorder-mediated neuroinflammation\" in the journal frontier in immunology. https://www.frontiersin.org/journals/immunology/articles/10.3389/fimmu.2025.1532318/full.
+research_experience: 1) I worked on a project to develop a Convolutional Neural Network to classify gene images into four experimental groups, using data augmentation and preprocessing to enhance model performance.
+From this project I got the publication "IFIT3 activation significantly contributes to HIV-1-associated neurodegenerative disorder-mediated neuroinflammation" in the journal frontier in immunology. https://www.frontiersin.org/journals/immunology/articles/10.3389/fimmu.2025.1532318/full.
-  2) I worked analyzing medical data to estimate the variance after using cross-validation and imputation techniques in classification problems, with this project I got the Best Poster Award, 3rd place, at Student Poster Competition with the master project â\x80\x9D Theory & Application of ROC Curves with Cross-Validation Estimators for Clinical Data with Missing Observationsâ\x80\x9D. https://drive.google.com/file/d/15qwAATuC7x7yCm92On1DLnN8mtL4TbcF/view?usp=sharing,
+  2) I worked analyzing medical data to estimate the variance after using cross-validation and imputation techniques in classification problems, with this project I got the Best Poster Award, 3rd place, at Student Poster Competition with the master project ” Theory & Application of ROC Curves with Cross-Validation Estimators for Clinical Data with Missing Observations”. https://drive.google.com/file/d/15qwAATuC7x7yCm92On1DLnN8mtL4TbcF/view?usp=sharing,
-  3) Collaborated with Kwaai AI Lab to design and implement homomorphic encryption methods for privacy-preserving vector search, co-developing two novel algorithms in the Mathematical Problems in Industry Workshop. https://www.siam.org/conferences-events/workshops/2025-graduate-student-mathematical-modeling-camp/"
+  3) Collaborated with Kwaai AI Lab to design and implement homomorphic encryption methods for privacy-preserving vector search, co-developing two novel algorithms in the Mathematical Problems in Industry Workshop. https://www.siam.org/conferences-events/workshops/2025-graduate-student-mathematical-modeling-camp/
 academic_interests: While my roots are in pure mathematics, my current academic research interests include Statistics, Data Science, and applied mathematics, with a focus on Machine Learning and Deep Learning, particularly in medical and environmental